-1. Our recent review of published research representing 83 patients treated between 1979 and 2013 showed a median OS of 5.6 months (95% CI of three to eight months) for patients with R/R NB who have CNS or LM.
+- 1. Our recent review of published research representing 83 patients treated between 1979 and 2013 showed a median OS of 5.6 months (95% CI of three to eight months) for patients with R/R NB who have CNS or LM.
 We also performed a restricted analysis after removing patients who died before receiving therapy for the CNS/LM from NB disease and only received palliative treatment, or who presented with rapidly progressing systemic disease.
 The restricted analysis comprised of 58 patients with a median OS of 8.7 months (95% CI of 5.8 to 11 months) after diagnosis of CNS/LM from NB.
-There were only three cases of survival beyond three years.

-- 2. Data from 85 patients sourced from The Central German Childhood Cancer Registry, or CGCCR, showed a median OS of 4.7 months.
+There were only three cases of survival beyond three years. - 2.
+Data from 85 patients sourced from The Central German Childhood Cancer Registry, or CGCCR, showed a median OS of 4.7 months.
 The data was extracted from patients diagnosed between 1990 and 2010.
 It is estimated that more than 90% of all German childhood cancer patients are registered in this database. - 3.
-Finally, our review of data from 19 patients treated at MSK prior to when 131I-omburtamab was first introduced in 2004, demonstrated a median OS of 5.5 months.
+Finally, our review of data from 19 patients treated at MSK prior to when I-omburtamab was first introduced in 2004, demonstrated a median OS of 5.5 months.

-131I-omburtamab for Pediatric Central Nervous System/Leptomeningeal Metastases from Neuroblastoma-Clinical Development Program
+I-omburtamab for Pediatric Central Nervous System/Leptomeningeal Metastases from Neuroblastoma-Clinical Development Program

-Currently, 131I-omburtamab is in pivotal stage development for the treatment of pediatric CNS/LM from NB as a monotherapy after patients have completed standard of care treatment.
+Currently, I-omburtamab is in pivotal stage development for the treatment of pediatric CNS/LM from NB as a monotherapy after patients have completed standard of care treatment.
 At our meeting with the FDA in June 2017, we proposed to the FDA that data from Study 03-133 may be pooled with data from Study 101 and utilized for our planned BLA submission.
-As of August 2017, 93 patients with pediatric CNS/LM from NB had been treated with 131I-omburtamab in Study 03-133.
-In addition to the pivotal efficacy data currently available for these 93 patients, we also have safety data showing no significant long-term toxicities for more than 200 patients from multiple clinical trials including patients with other cancer types such as DIPG and DSRCT.
-We are planning to treat an additional 18 patients in a multi-center Phase 3 trial (Study 101) for the purposes of pharmacokinetic and dosimetry comparability between study sites using 131I-omburtamab from our cGMP commercial manufacturer, versus drug product previously produced by MSK.
+As of August 2017, 93 patients with pediatric CNS/LM from NB had been treated with Iomburtamab in Study 03-133.
+We are planning to treat an additional 18 patients in a multi-center pivotal Phase 2 trial (Study 101) for the purposes of pharmacokinetic and dosimetry comparability between study sites using I-omburtamab from our cGMP commercial manufacturer, versus drug product previously produced by MSK.
 Study 101 has also been designed to satisfy the confirmatory study and post-marketing requirement by the FDA, and, as a result, we will continue to recruit 14 more patients in addition to the initial 18 patients required for the BLA submission.
-We expect to submit the BLA for 131I-omburtamab for treatment of patients with CNS/LM from NB in the second half of 2018.
+We expect to submit the BLA for Iomburtamab for treatment of patients with CNS/LM from NB in 2019.

-Study 03-133: Phase I Study of Intrathecal Radioimmunotherapy using 131I-omburtamab for Central Nervous System/Leptomeningeal Neoplasms
+Study 03-133: Phase 1/2 Study of Intrathecal Radioimmunotherapy using I-omburtamab for Central Nervous System/Leptomeningeal Neoplasms